Opentrons/protocol_validator/README.md

 2. Add logging to protocol-validator.
 3. Add testing to protocol-validator.
 4. Example of how to use here in the README
+5. Return feedback on errors for improper inputs